AdobeDocs/cc-everywhere/docs/configuration.md

 4. Click **Add API** and choose **Creative Cloud Libraries**.
 5. Click **Next** and choose **Android**.
 6. Save the API configuration and a Client ID (API key) will be generated and displayed on the next page.
 Copy it.
-7. Name your project.
+7. (Optional) Name your project.

 Share the following with marichaec@adobe.com and finnegan@adobe.com:
 1. Your client ID
-2. Your project name
-3. Your redirect URL
+2. Your redirect URL